gilgamesh7/statsnz_2023_data_analysis/README.md

 # Install
 - Install the usual Python venv and ipykernel (if you open in VS Code, it wil install once you select t\your venv as the kernel)
 - pip install -r requirements.txt
+- Unzip data file so code can use it, on laptop